Healthcare & Health Insurance in Canada

 As a foreigner living in Canada, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Canada, you will have access to public healthcare.
 Canada has a publicly funded healthcare system, which means that all Canadian citizens and permanent residents are eligible for free healthcare services.
 The healthcare system in Canada is comprehensive and covers a wide range of services, including hospital care, doctor visits, and prescription drugs.
-The quality of care is generally high, and the wait times for medical services are usually reasonable," said one member in Canada.
+The quality of care is generally high, and the wait times for medical services are usually reasonable," explained one person living in Canada.

 What have your experiences during the pandemic with the local healthcare system been like?